baseboxorg/community-node/sr_application/application.md

 $235 + 9,999 TRX = Total expenses May 1 - June 26

 We will be building our primary cluster instance at the Linode data center in Atlanta Georgia, USA., where they offer an OC768 incoming network connection, with 40 Gbps in and 10 Gbps out.
 We believe that the incoming network connection will be critical for the Super Representative nodes.

-Because the Tron Virtual Machine acts like a gigantic symmetric multiprocessor, we do not need one gigantic server instance, instead we will be building a cluster of server instances each with a specific task.
+Because the Tron Virtual Machine acts like one big symmetric multiprocessor cluster, we do not need a one-size-fits-all server instance, instead we will be building several server instances each with a specific task.

+A Super Representative faces two technical responsibilities.
+The mission critical component is running a well protected Witness Node.
+Then you must make available lots of flops and storage for TVM.

+Our Primary cluster surrounds our Witness node with 6 Sentry nodes, which connect to the Witness via an IPSec tunnel.
+This cloaks the witness from the outside world, and allows it to advertise a private IP address.
+The 6 Sentry nodes act as the point of contact for the witness node, meaning a successful DDoS attack would have to discover and compromise all 6 Sentries.
+The Sentries will then be surrounded by unprotected Full Nodes which do the heavy lifting of the network.
+8 of these nodes are configured to provide the most resources per dollar, and 4 are provisioned with 40/10 Gbps network connections.
+This ought to provide an optimal combination of storage, CPU and burst availability.

-Each server cluster Instance will provide 196 Cores + 1 TB RAM + 20 TB SSD for the Tron Virtual Machine:
+Our primary deployment cluster will provide **280 Cores + 1620 GB RAM + 23 TB SSD** for the Tron Virtual Machine:

-1x GATEWAY NODE $960 each
+1x Witness Node $160 each
+6x Sentry Nodes $160 each
-2x TRUSTED NODE $160 each
+2x High Mem High I/O Node $960 each
-5x WORKER NODE $960 each
+2x High CPU High I/O Node $960 each
-1x WITNESS NODE $240 each
+8x Worker Nodes $320 each

-$10960 + .02¢ per GB data transfer.
-Estimated monthly expense $20,000
+$7520 + .02¢ per GB data transfer after the first 330 TB.

 We will monitor the performance of this initial configuration and re-engineer accordingly.